jwiegley/johnwiegley/drafts/drafts.md

 I don’t believe that race unity is about me, as a white person, seeing the value and uniqueness of all people.
-It is about those oppressed due to their perceived race being able to tell me that their oppression is now over.
-Until that day, my opinions and outlook are borderline irrelevant.
+It is about those oppressed due to their perceived race being able to tell me that their oppression has ended.
+Until then, my opinions and outlook are borderline irrelevant.
 What I have to do — my duty in this struggle — is to identify and fight against those tendencies and systems that perpetuate this oppression in society.

 And yes, I am intentionally shifting responsibility toward those who created